 The school is committed to working in partnership with parents and carers by:

-• Giving parents and carers opportunities to play an active and valued role in their child’s education
+• giving parents and carers opportunities to play an active and valued role in their child’s

-• Allowing parents and carers opportunities to discuss ways in which they and the school can help their child
+• allowing parents and carers opportunities to discuss ways in which they and the school can help